Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/index.md

 ## **Overview**

-Android Logcat Package is a utility for displaying log messages coming from Android device in Unity Editor.
+Android Logcat Package is a utility for displaying log messages coming from an Android device in the Unity Editor.
 Read more about [Android Logcat Document](https://developer.android.com/studio/command-line/logcat).

 **Requirements**
 - Compatible with Unity 2019.1 or above.